dylan-lang/dylan-programming-book/source/macros.rst

 Auxiliary macros
 ----------------

-One difficulty with the aircraft macro that we defined in `See More complex rules <macros.htm#70458>`_ is this: suppose that we want each flight object to know the type of equipment used, rather than our having to look up the type in the aircraft registry.
+One difficulty with the aircraft macro that we defined in `More complex rules <macros.htm#70458>`_ is this: suppose that we want each flight object to know the type of equipment used, rather than our having to look up the type in the aircraft registry.
 What looks like the